DrOncala/hybrid_quarkonia/output/decay_tables/README.md

 ## Column Definitions

-Below is a detailed explanation of the main columns appearing in the decay tables.
+This section defines all quantities appearing in the decay tables and clarifies how spin-conserved and spin-flip transitions are treated in the computation of the hybrid → quarkonium decay widths.

 ### General Quantities